-[Editor’s note: This post originally appeared here, on the School of Government’s local government blog.]
+[Editor’s note: This post originally appeared here, on the School of Government’s local government blog.
+For an update on local government authority to regulate cell phone use by drivers, see this post.]

 Questions frequently arise regarding whether cities and counties may lawfully adopt ordinances regulating traffic.
 For instance, may a city or county allow the operation of golf carts on streets within its boundaries?
 May a city adopt an ordinance defining speeding as violation of city code, punishable by a fine?
 May a city prohibit the use of mobile telephones by drivers within its jurisdiction?